digital-ai/release-integration-sdk-workshop/part-1/lab-2-upgrade-release.md

 ```

 When done, reload Release in the browser and check the version number again.
 It should now be **Version 22.3.1**

+Note: Minikube service ports are changed, check the service ports again to see which you need to use in the Release URL.

 ---